triton-droids/simulation/README.md

 ```

 ## User Guide
 `run.py` serves as the main entry point.
 The execution environment can be configured using the `instructs.yml` file, allowing users to override default settings.
-If not instructions are provided the default configuration will run.
+If no instructions are provided the default configuration will run.
 Refer to the provided [template files](doc\templates) to see which variables can be modified.

 ### 1. Training